Free-to-attend Hub Session - Tuesday, 3 October, 2017

 The US is a major producer and supplier of energy as well as being the world’s largest energy consumer.
 Total investment in the US energy sector was at $280 billion in 2015 (source: Select USA), and rising especially with US energy companies developing their infrastructure networks supported by emerging innovative technologies developed for the smart grid.

-This year, with the US being partner country at European Utility Week, the Summit programme will approach different angles of US innovations being developed to produce, harvest and store energy sources, combined with a huge focus on clean energy sources.
+In 2017, with the US being partner country at European Utility Week, the Summit programme approached different angles of US innovations being developed to produce, harvest and store energy sources, combined with a huge focus on clean energy sources.

-The free-to-attend Hub Sessions will also offer practical insights into the differences between US and European utilities in planning, installing and using new technologies and solutions that are very relevant for utilities on both sides of the pond.
+The free-to-attend Hub Sessions also offered practical insights into the differences between US and European utilities in planning, installing and using new technologies and solutions that are very relevant for utilities on both sides of the pond.
 Furthermore, the US diversity in regulatory, customer and workforce management drivers has created a living ‘test’ lab for technology evolution and business model transformation which is happening faster and faster.
-All areas of focus in this year’s US related Hub Session programme.
+All areas of focus in EUW17's US-related Hub Session programme.

 US Programme Elements

-The programme is developed for knowledge sharing between EU and US utilities in their efforts to develop their business models in the current Energy Transition.
-It will showcase a variety of key topics including*:
+The 2017 programme was developed for knowledge sharing between EU and US utilities in their efforts to develop their business models in the current Energy Transition.
+It showcased a variety of key topics including:

-- Summit: Regulation and Innovation: Energy in the USA, Market Design with Innovative Regulation
+- Summit keynote: Regulation and Innovation: Energy in the USA, Market Design with Innovative Regulation, with Brien Sheahan, CEO, Illinois Commerce Commission